hmanalai/Sprint-4/README.md

 Complete rubrics are available for each metric above on the course [Trello board](https://trello.com/c/Pw5RMuYj/9-sprint-rubrics "CSC 412 Trello Board - Spring Rubrics").

-All items should be in your Github repository before 11:55pm on Friday, February 26th.
+All items should be in your Github repository before 11:55pm on Friday, March 5th.